3 ways to help your mother š this Earth Day

 Everything is touched by plastic and if not directly, then itās likely tagged or embellished with a cellophane wrap or plastic lid or wrap.Ā

-Again, in some cases plastics are unavoidable but when possible, your food buying and food choices can help with plastic reduction, for example:
+Again, in some cases plastics are unavoidable but when possible, your food-buying choices can help with plastic reduction, for example:

 Plastic bags: Try not to use plastic bags for your fruits and vegetables.
 Bring your own netted bags and reusable canvas or shopping bags.